 Responsible for the day-to-day running of the gallery and the only full time member of staff, Rhianna’s role encompasses all aspects of the management and running of the gallery and its team of staff, working with both represented and guest artists and liaising with clients, collectors and the public.
 In addition to this role she is also responsible for curating all of the exhibitions in Artereal Gallery’s Second Gallery space.
 Rhianna is the first point of contact for Artists, Collectors and the wider community.

 Rhianna Walcott holds a Bachelor of Arts majoring in Art History and Theory from the University of Sydney and has previously worked with the University of Sydney Art Collection as well various other commercial galleries in Sydney.
-She has also worked as an arts writer for various contemporary art publications and is a committed arts philanthropist via her role as a member of the Art Gallery of New South Wales’ Atelier Program and her voluntary work on the committee for the Museum of Contemporary Art’s Young Ambassador Program (of which she is a current committee member).
+She has also worked as an arts writer for various contemporary art publications and is a committed arts philanthropist via her role as a member of the Art Gallery of New South Wales’ Atelier Program and her voluntary work on the committee for the Museum of Contemporary Art’s Young Ambassador Program.

 Having worked at Artereal Gallery since the early days in 2007, Barbara Dowse is Artereal’s doyenne of Contemporary Art.

 Barbara studied Fine Arts and Art History at the Australian National University, Barbara has over 25 years experience in the Australian art industry and brings to Artereal a wealth of experience from her various past roles with public collections including the Parliament House Art Collection and the National Gallery of Australia.
 Following her role as an institutional Curator Barbara has also worked extensively with respected commercial galleries and as an independent curator, art consultant and valuer.

 Responsible for the Main Gallery curatorial program and for working closely with and mentoring Artereal’s represented artists, Barbara is a strong curatorial voice and holds the position of Senior Curator.
 As part of this role, Barbara is also instrumental in mentoring and overseeing the Gallery’s second Curator and guest curators.
 A trusted authority in the Australian contemporary art world, Barbara is heavily involved in and fundamental to the direction of the gallery’s exhibition program and future.